Vertex Diary

 FAQs

-- What are the penalties for not following Turkey’s pet travel regulations?
+1. What are the consequences of not adhering to Turkey’s pet travel regulations?

-If your cat shows signs of illness during the flight, seek immediate assistance from the flight crew.
-Have a basic first aid kit and your vet’s contact information handy for emergencies.
+Should your cat exhibit any signs of illness while airborne, it is crucial to immediately seek assistance from the flight crew.
+Be sure to carry a basic first aid kit and keep your veterinarian’s contact information easily accessible for emergencies, ensuring you are prepared to act swiftly.